Arthur A. Oakman

 Arthur Alma Oakman (30 March 1905 – 26 December 1975) was an apostle and a member of the Council of Twelve Apostles of the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS, now Community of Christ) from 1938 to 1964.

+Arthur Alma Oakman (30 March 1905 – 26 December 1975) was an apostle and a member of the Council of Twelve Apostles of the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS, now Community of Christ) from 1938 to 1964.

 Biography

 Oakman was born in Ponders End, Middlesex, England.
 He was born and raised in the RLDS Church, and in 1915 was baptized at the age of ten.
 In 1928, he was ordained to the office of Priest and two years later was ordained to the office of Elder.
 He received his education from Graceland College and graduated in 1930.
 In 1934, he was then ordained to a Seventy and in 1936, he was ordained a High Priest.
 He was married to Elva T. Sturges on 1 January 1937.

 In 1938, Oakman was ordained an Apostle and was in the Council of Twelve, as mentioned in Doctrine and Covenants section 137:2.
 He was given the responsibility of leading the European missions, and presided over their 1939 conference in Germany.
 On his way to the conference he was arrested by the Gestapo and questioned about RLDS doctrine on the Second Coming, but he and his companions were released.
 In 1964, he was released from the Council of the Twelve and was ordained an Evangelist in the RLDS Church.

 Historian Robert Ben Madison has described Oakman as "a towering figure in RLDS history".
 Historian Stuart A. C. Parker has argued that Oakman was an important figure in RLDS theology, especially theology influenced by the New Left and grounded in praxis, as Oakman provided a "comprehensive exposition of the theology and related theories of causation that underpinned it".